Hostile Waters: Antaeus Rising: Gameplay

 Each Mission takes place on and or near a fortified enemy island containing various forms of anti-air and ground defence, with scattered unit-production complexes powered by oil-derricks and fuel containers (which are dependent on the oil-derricks) that the player can destroy to keep the enemy from replacing destroyed forces.

 Vehicles are built on the Antaeus and, if desired, land vehicles can be delivered to a location by the air-lifting "magpie".
 Units are created by providing Antaeus with a number of resources which are obtained at the beginning of the level and debris which are taken from destroyed enemy units and structures.
 Transport helicopters such as the "Pegasus" can fly to an object and airlift it to the ship-board recycling system with little resources required.
 The carrier can analyse objects it disassembles at the rear of the Antaeus cruiser, and several of the game's vehicles and items are unlocked by "sampling" them in this fashion.

 The game has a number of vehicles that are progressively unlocked as the missions progress.
 Vehicles contain a number of slots for equipment and a selection of different types of weapons to use in the vehicle.
 A variety of vehicle equipment combinations can be designed.

 Vehicles have an individual damage multiplier such that different vehicles with the same weapon will do different damage.
 In addition to this, each soul-chip personality specializes in one unit along with specific equipment, which, if equipped will gain them a bonus in efficiency.

 Development

 The game was developed by 12 people.

 Reception

 The game received "favourable" reviews according to the review aggregation website Metacritic.
 Carla Harker of NextGen said, "You'll feel like a real battlefield general when you take to the field in Antaeus Rising."
+Jake The Snake of GamePro said, "If the usual game categories leave you unscathed, get bloodied in these Hostile Waters."